jrfnl/clearPHP/rules/no-reassign-references.md

 ```

-Here, a reference is indeed created at functioncall time. `$b` is a reference to the same content than the original variable `$a`.
-However, assigning a new reference to `$b` will only change the reference in `$b` : it will not change the content of `$b`.
+Here, a reference is indeed created at function call-time. `$b` is a reference to the same content than the original variable `$a`.
+However, assigning a new reference to `$b` will only change the reference in `$b`: it will not change the content of `$b`.
 This way, the new reference is lost, and `$a` stays unchanged.

 The following would work as expected :